Last Updated: July 05, 2026

 Drogon (Daenerys’s Dragon)

-Drogon was the largest of Daenerys Targaryen’s three dragons.
-He was named after her husband Khal Drogo.
-Drogon was black with red wings.
-He was Daenerys’s personal mount.
-At the end of the series, after Daenerys was killed, Drogon melted the Iron Throne with dragonfire.
+At the end of the series, after Jon Snow killed Daenerys, Drogon melted the Iron Throne with dragonfire.
 He picked up Daenerys’s body and flew away.
-His fate is unknown.
+His fate remains unknown.

 Rider: Daenerys Targaryen